ewersonv/LA-Crime-Data-BD2/steps-pentaho/README.md

 You must repeat the step above to the *Date Reported* field, changing only the <b>Field in stream</b>.

 For the other dimensional tables you'll put all the incoming data of each table in their respective step.
 It is indispensable that you specify each table <b>Technical key field</b> for the succcess of the transformation.
-You can check how these steps were made in our [img](img/) folder or in the tranformation file [facto.ktr](transformations/facto.ktr).
+You can check how these steps were made in our [img](img/) folder or in the tranformation file [facto.ktr](transformations/fact.ktr).

 #### Creating the fact table

 To create the fact *Occurrence* you must set the previous steps main output as the <b>Table output</b> step.

 Open the <b>Table output</b>.
 Click on <b>Database fields</b> and then on <b>Get fields</b>.
 Delete all the fields leaving only the IDs you've got as technical keys on the previous steps and the <b>DR Number</b> field.
-Pay attention because you'll have two *id_dim_date* on the <b>Stream field</b>: *id_dim_date* and *id_dim_date_1*.
+Pay attention because you'll have two *id_dim_date* on the column <b>Stream field</b>: *id_dim_date* and *id_dim_date_1*.
 The first one has the IDs of *Date Reported* and the other has the IDs that are relative to the *Date Occurred* field.
 Also remember to rename the fields so they won't contain spaces or illegal characters.

 This is how our <b>Table output</b> step looks: